Bette Smith: 2020s

 Together with Kirk Fletcher she released the single "Dance Monkey" on Cleopatra Records on 6 February 2020.
 Also that year the same label released her single with Jesse Johnson, "Memories."
 The second Bette Smith album, The Good, the Bad and the Bette, came out on 25 September 2020 on blues label Ruf Records.

 Produced by Drive-By Truckers’ Matt Patton and engineer Bronson Tew, The Good, the Bad and the Bette included three songs co-written by Smith and includes contributions from Luther Dickinson from North Mississippi Allstars and Patterson Hood from Drive-By Truckers.
 Jim DeRogatis included it on his “Best Albums of 2020” list.
 The track "Fistful of Dollars" reached #1 on the Roots Music Report in April 2021.

 Her bookings in summer and fall 2021 included U.S. tours with the Drive-By Truckers and Kenny Wayne Shepherd, an appearance at the Telluride Blues & Brews Festival, and her own "Bustin’ Out of Brooklyn Tour ‘21."
 In 2022 she performed at the Kennedy Center.
 Her studio collaborations in 2020 and 2021 included tracks with Joe Louis Walker, Larry Brown, Fabrizio Grossi & Soul Garage Experience, and others.

 On 25 February 2022 she and Kirk Fletcher released another single on Cleopatra Records, a cover of the Rolling Stones' "Brown Sugar."
+In August of that year, Cleopatra Records released Ben E. King's album Supernatural Soul which included the single "Stand By Me" performed by King, Smith and Ronnie Earl.
+Bootsy Collins and Rafael Riqueni were also guests on the album.

-Her summer 2022 festival bookings included Mempho Music Festival, Calgary Folk Music Festival, Blues From The Top Festival, and Kitchener Blues Festival.
+Smith's summer 2022 festival bookings included Mempho Music Festival, Calgary Folk Music Festival, Blues From The Top Festival, and Kitchener Blues Festival.